TEEC NOS POS, ARIZONA DECEMBER 15th 1941

 The old man held up two fingers.

-Three: An egg will fly 500 yards and will strike a great war horse!
+Three: A black bird will strike a great war horse!

 The old man turned his withered hand and held up three fingers.